Miha-x64/Decouplex/README.md

 # Decouplex
 Decoupled executor — the easiest &amp; type-safe way to run code in Android service

-You can do like this:
+You can do write code this:
 ```java
 class SampleFragment extends DecouplexFragment {